annmaryroy/QubiC-FPGA-Based-Quantum-Control/README.md

 ## My Contribution

-This repository does not reproduce the official QubiC source code.
+This repository is **not** the official QubiC project.

-Instead, it documents my internship work on understanding, installing, configuring, and executing the QubiC framework on Windows.
+During my internship, I:

-It includes:
+- Studied the QubiC software architecture.

-- Installation guide
+- Installed and configured the framework on Windows.
-- PowerShell commands
+- Executed and documented the official tutorial notebooks.
-- Tutorial explanations
+- Explored emulator-based verification.
-- Documentation
+- Studied calibration workflows.
-- Literature references
+- Documented the complete setup process.
-- Internship report
+- Prepared the internship report and presentation.

 ---